national-fruites/app-privacy-policy/index.md

 ### ✅ How to Delete Your Data
 - **Email us at:** gabbarr1999@gmail.com
 - Subject: `Account Deletion Request - National Fruits App`
-- Provide your registered mobile number or email address.
+- Include your registered **mobile number** or **email address**

-Once we verify your request, we will:
+Upon verifying your request, we will:
-- Delete your personal data from our systems
+- Delete your data from our systems
-- Remove your order or account records
+- Remove order history and account info
-- Confirm the deletion within **7 business days**
+- Send confirmation within **7 business days**

 ---

 ## 6. How to Delete Your Account (Permanent Deletion)

-Currently, you can delete your account by:
+You can delete your account by:
-- Contacting our support team via email as outlined above.
+- Contacting support via email as described above
-- In future updates, we may provide an in-app **Delete My Account** feature.
+- (Coming soon) Using the in-app **Delete My Account** feature

 ---

 ## 7. Children's Privacy

-Our app is not intended for children under 13 years of age.
-We do not knowingly collect personal information from children.
+This app is not designed for children under the age of 13.
+We do not knowingly collect personal data from children.

-If you are a parent or guardian and believe your child has provided us personal data, please contact us immediately.
+If you're a parent or guardian and believe your child has submitted data to us, please contact us immediately.

 ---

 ## 8. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-Changes will be posted on this page with an updated effective date.
+We may update this Privacy Policy occasionally.
+Updates will be posted here with a revised effective date.
+Please check this page periodically.

-We encourage you to review this policy regularly.

 ---

 ## 9. Contact Us

-If you have any questions, requests, or complaints about this Privacy Policy, please contact us:
+If you have any questions or concerns about this Privacy Policy:

 - **Email:** gabbarr1999@gmail.com
 - **Developer:** Gabbarr1999